Secularism in Pakistan: Secularization

 The Ayub Khan's administration in the 1960s decade was secular and modernist, he renamed the country from 'Islamic Republic of Pakistan' to 'Republic of Pakistan' in 1962 through constitutional change and in 1964 he banned the Islamist political party Jamaat-e-Islami Pakistan.

 Pakistan elected Muslim world's first female prime minister Benazir Bhutto in 1988 (and again in 1993).
 She did not repeal most of the Islamic laws of Zulfiqar Ali Bhutto (her father) and General Zia-ul-Haq, but promoted secularism through media, cultural policies, general policy making and style of governance, etc.

 Military ruler Gen. Pervez Musharraf promoted secularism under the banner of Enlightened Moderation during his nine years long military rule (1999–2008).

-Benazir Bhutto's assassination in 2007 and the murder of Salman Taseer in 2011, a Pakistani politician calling for the removal of the blasphemy laws, have provoked secularists in Pakistani politics, media and civil society.
+Benazir Bhutto's assassination in 2007 and the assassination of Salman Taseer in 2011, a Pakistani politician calling for the removal of the blasphemy laws, have inspired secularists in Pakistani politics, media and civil society.
 Government led by Bhutto's Pakistan Peoples Party has followed the legacy of Benazir Bhutto's secular style of governance during five years long period (2008–2013).